 You can’t simply have faith that you’ll overcome your addiction and expect that it will disappear.
 You still need to put in the work to recover.
 Otherwise, your progress will be at a standstill.

 Take Action in Your Faith and Have Faith in Your Actions

-Through doing things here and there and experiencing life, we gain a new knowledgeable confidence that when mixed with arrogance and complacency, can have us questioning life and our faith without works.
-Is it worth it to work it?
-Without works, you can’t put your thing down flip it and reverse it.
+Through doing things here and there and experiencing life, we gain a new knowledgeable confidence that, when mixed with arrogance and complacency, can have us questioning life and our faith without works.
 For those of us battling this disease of addiction, it is easy for us to develop grandiose mindsets that have us convinced we know everything and we got it all beat.
 We’re stubborn people- it’s just inherently in our nature.
 Addiction and alcoholism just seem to really bring out the worst possible traits known to man in us.
 Of course, this is more or less expected of a using addict or alcoholic.

 As addicts and alcoholics specifically, we have to keep marching forward despite how tough things can get at various points.
-When you break it all down in life, when there is a problem- you find a solution to it and implement it.
+When you break it all down in life, when there is a problem, you find a solution and implement it.
 This goes for all scenarios.
-Nobody can live our lives for us, not even your higher power.
-This life is a gift- so keep faith, take action, and love it to death.
+Nobody can live our lives for us, not even a higher power.
+This life is a gift, so keep faith, take action, and love it to death.

 In the end, regardless of what your beliefs are and what it is that drives you, having faith in oneself is the key to this all.
 We are the sole engineers to this one life we are given and nothing changes if nothing changes.
 We have to believe in ourselves and that we can achieve a better tomorrow.